-- Required global attributes: - → branch\time = time in parent experiment when this simulation started (expressed in the units of the parent experiment).
-[See parent\experiment\id for more information about the "parent".]
-For example, if the child run were spun off from a control run at a time of "2000" in the control run, and the time units in the control run were "days since 500-01-01", then regardless of the units in the child experiment, the user would store branch\time=2000 (i.e., this time should be relative to the basetime of the control, not relative to a basetime of 0-01-01 and not relative to the basetime of the child).
-The branch\time should be set to 0.0 if not applicable (for example an AMIP run or a control run that was not initiated from another run). - → contact = name and contact information (e.g., email, address, phone number) of person who should be contacted for more information about the data. - → Conventions = 'CF-1.4' - → creation\date = a string representation of the date when the file was created in the format: "YYYY-MM-DD-THH:MM:SSZ" with replacement of all but "T" and "Z" by the obvious date or time indicator (e.g., "2010-03-23-T05:56:23Z"). - → experiment = a string providing a title for the experiment, as specified in the controlled vocabulary found in the table column labeled "Experiment Name" in Appendix 1.1 of the DRS document. - → experiment\id = a short string identifying the experiment, as specified in the controlled vocabulary found in the table column labeled "Short Name of Experiment" in Appendix 1.1 of the DRS document. - → forcing = a string containing a list of the "forcing" agents that should cause the climate to change in the experiment.
-A forcing agent will show some secular variation due to prescribed changes in concentration or emissions (or in the case of land-use, change in prescription of surface conditions).
-Sometimes the change will be due to emissions of a precursor species that relatively quickly becomes transformed into the forcing agent itself (e.g., transformation of SO2 emissions to sulfate aerosol.
-Changes in composition resulting from the simulated climate change itself should not be counted as "forcing"; they are regarded as feedbacks.
-For a control run with no variation in radiative forcing or for any other experiment for which there are no externally imposed changes in radiative forcing agents, set this to "N/A".
-Otherwise, the forcing should be expressed as a comma separated list of identifying strings that are part of the so-called DRS controlled vocabulary described in Appendix 1.2 of the DRS document.
+- Required global attributes: - → branch_time = time in parent experiment when this simulation started (in the units of the parent experiment).
+[See parent_experiment_id for more information about the "parent".]
+For example, if this run were spun off from a control run at "2000 days since day 500", then the user would store branch_time=2000 (not 1500).
+The branch_time should be set to 0.0 if not applicable. - \rightarrow contact = name and contact information (e.g., email, address, phone number) of person who should be contacted for more information about the data. - \rightarrow Conventions = 'CF-1.4' - → creation_date = a string representation of the date when the file was created in the format: "YYYY-MM-DD-THH:MM:SSZ" with replacement of all but "T" and "Z" by the obvious date or time indicator (e.g., "2010-03-T05:56:23Z". - → experiment = a string providing a title for the experiment, as specified in the controlled vocabulary found in the table column labeled "Experiment Name" in the Appendix of the "CMIP5 Data Reference Syntax (DRS) and Controlled Vocabularies" document. - → experiment_id = a short string identifying the experiment, as specified in the controlled vocabulary found in the table column labeled "Short Name of Experiment" in the Appendix of the "CMIP5 Data Reference Syntax (DRS) and Controlled Vocabularies" document. - → forcing = a string containing a list of the "forcing" agents that should cause the climate to change in the experiment.
+For a control run with no variation in radiative forcing or for any other experiment in which there are no externally imposed changes in radiative forcing agents, set this to "N/A".
+Otherwise, the forcing should be expressed as a comma separated list of identifying strings that are part of the so-called DRS controlled vocabulary described in Appendix 1.2 of the "CMIP5 Data Reference Syntax (DRS) and Controlled Vocabularies" document.
 Within or following this machine-interpretable list may be text enclosed in parentheses providing further information.
 Use the terms in Appendix 1.2 that are most specific (i.e., avoid "Nat" and "Ant").
 If, for example, only CO2, methane, direct effects of sulfate aerosols, tropospheric and stratospheric ozone, and solar irradiance varied, then specify "GHG, SD, Oz, SI (GHG includes only CO2 and methane)".